velo-by-wix/portfolio-workshop/docs/TWILIO_USAGE.md

-## Using Twilio in Corvid
+## Using Twilio in Velo

-In this module, we will use the Twilio API in our Corvid code.
+In this module, we will use the Twilio API in our Velo code.

 **:white_check_mark: Step-by-Step Instructions**
 ### BACKEND